-The City will perform dry weather screening (DWS) of MS4 outfalls discharging to waterways within the City.
-The City's permit requires that 100% of outfalls be screened within the 5-year permit period, and that a minimum of 15% be screened each year.
+The City's permit requires that 100% of outfalls be screened within the 5-year permit period, and that a minimum of 15% of outfalls be screened each year.
 To meet this goal, the City has been systematically building the DWS program so the City is now inspecting and screening approximately 20% of identified MS4 outfalls in the City on an annual basis.
 MS4 outfalls screened each year will be rotated throughout the 5-year permit period to ensure that all outfalls are screened.
-If an illicit discharge has been found, that outfall may be re-screened the following year if the City determines this to be necessary based on source tracing and field conditions.
+If an illicit discharge is identified, that outfall may be re-screened the following year at the City's discretion if the City determines this is necessary based on the potential for subsequent illicit discharges, surrounding land uses, history of illicit discharges, and/or other site-specific factors that indicate an increased likelihood of illicit discharges.